 Collinear Planar Graph Edges

-Collinear nodes can be removed, the two edges on either side merged into one.
+Collinear nodes can be removed, the two edges on either side merged into one, disappearing the point which once divided the edge.

 Removing edges will remove their nodes, and so will nodes left behind between 2 collinear lines be removed as well.